Metabolic Synchronization: Your metabolism is not just fast or slow!

 What does this mean?

-First, in an effort to simplify this complex subject, you need to consider two major controlling factors for your metabolism.
+First, in an effort to simplify this subject, you need to consider two major controlling factors for your metabolism known as the neuroendocrine (neuro = nervous – endocrine = glandular) systems.
 They are:

 - Your sympathetic neuroendocrine system